Home > Knowledge

 Does the exchanger continue operating when fouling begins?

-Spiral Plate Heat Exchangers force the entire stream through a single continuous channel.
-Even when deposits form, performance degrades gradually rather than suddenly.
+A Spiral Plate Heat Exchanger forces the entire stream through a single continuous channel.
+Even when deposits form, performance typically degrades gradually rather than suddenly.

 Fibers can accumulate in distribution zones of multi-channel designs.

-SPHE eliminates complex distribution headers, reducing fiber bridging risk.
+SPHE eliminates complex distribution headers, reducing fiber bridging risk and improving stability in fibrous sludge.

 • Direct mechanical cleaning